vibdev/canvas-kit/modules/canvas-kit-react-header/README.md

 ### Variations

-#### Small (Dub)
+#### Dub Variant (shorter)

-Small headers have a singular 'Dub' logo and a title at minimum, separated by a equivalent-height divider.
+"Dub" headers have a singular "Dub" logo and a title at minimum, separated by a equivalent-height divider.
 It is shorter in height (64px).
 This is the default behaviour, but it can be explicitly indicated with `HeaderVariant.Dub`.

-#### Large (Full)
+#### Full Variant (taller)

-Large headers have the full Workday logo and a title at minimum, separated by an equivalent-height divider.
+"Full" headers have the full Workday logo and an optional title at minimum, separated by an equivalent-height divider (when a title exists).
 It is taller in height (80px).
 Indicated with `HeaderVariant.Full`.

 #### Product